• Skip to main content

 Definition of Done

-The definition of done is an agreement on the set of conditions that need to be true in order to consider a backlog item done and at a point where it can deliver value to stakeholders.
+What Is a Definition of Done The definition of done is an agreement on the set of conditions that need to be true in order to consider a backlog item done and at a point where it can deliver value to stakeholders.
+An Example Typical items in a definition of done include Acceptance criteria are …

 Read moreDefinition of Done